binaryage/totalfinder-web/apple-silicon.md

 ---
 layout: tf-doc
 title: TotalFinder on Apple Silicon
-subtitle: TotalFinder on Apple Silicon (ARM architecture)
+subtitle: TotalFinder on Apple Silicon (arm64 / AArch64 architecture)
 ---

 Good news!
-TotalFinder can still work on M1 Macs running macOS 12 (Monterey).
+TotalFinder works on Apple Silicon!
+Not only that, but on macOS 12 Monterey, too!

-The bad news is that you have to disable even more security features on your machine.
-The trick is that you have to switch your system into "Reduced Security" mode before you disable System Integrity Protection (SIP) itself.
-Please see the instructions below.
+… The bad news is that you'll have to disable even _more_ security features on your machine.

+The instructions below will guide you through switching your system into "Reduced Security" mode, and then disabling System Integrity Protection (SIP) afterwards.

 <p class="info-box compatibility">
-Please note that we <a href="https://blog.binaryage.com/totalfinder-totalspaces-future">have officially announced</a> that we stopped TotalFinder development and we are not going to support this setup.
-If you are looking for help, please kindly <a href="https://discuss.binaryage.com/">ask community members on the forums</a>.
+Please note that we <a href="https://blog.binaryage.com/totalfinder-totalspaces-future">have officially announced</a> that we have stopped TotalFinder development.
+As a result, we are not going to officially support this setup.
+If you are looking for help, please kindly <a href="https://discuss.binaryage.com/">ask our community members on the forums</a>.
 </p>

 <p class="info-box exclamation">
-Your machine may be less secure when you disable extra security features.
-It is entirely your decision to modify the settings.
+Your machine may be less secure when you disable these security features.
+It is entirely your decision whether or not to modify these settings.
 </p>

-## 1. Switch your Apple Silicon Mac to "Reduced Security" mode
+## 1. Switching your Apple Silicon Mac to "Reduced Security" mode

-If you've already placed your Mac in "Reduced Security" mode before, simply skip this section.
+If you've _already_ placed your Mac in "Reduced Security" mode before, simply skip this section.

+※ If you use kernel extensions (kexts) on your system, you are already in "Reduced Security" mode.

 1. Shut down your Apple Silicon Mac.
 2. Press and hold down the power button until the text under the Apple logo says "Loading startup options…", then let go.